-August 2021: Beginning in October 2021, the City of Highland Park in conjunction with other members of the North Shore Electricity Aggregation Consortium will launch the State of Illinois's largest price match electricity program.
-The Consortium, which also includes the City of Lake Forest and the Villages of Deerfield, Lake Bluff, Northbrook, and Skokie, recently selected Chicago-based MC Squared Energy Services, LLC to serve the Consortium with electric supply through October 2024.
+The City of Highland Park is part of the North Shore Electricity Aggregation Consortium, a group of seven communities formed by the Villages of Deerfield, Glencoe, Lake Bluff, Northbrook, and Skokie along with the Cities of Highland Park and Lake Forest focused on securing affordable electric aggregation supply for its residents and small businesses.
+Together in October 2021, the members of the North Shore Electricity Aggregation Consortium launched the State of Illinois's largest price match electricity program thru October 2024.
 For this effort, the six participating communities will generate $1.6 million in total funding over three years at no additional cost to utility ratepayers.
 Each participating municipality will be provided a civic contribution annually which can be used to advance sustainability initiatives or support broader community goals established by each community.

 Since 2009, Illinois state law allows municipalities to arrange for alternative suppliers to provide electricity to their residential and small commercial retail customers.
 This process is known as electric load aggregation.
 Aggregation is essentially seamless for the customer because ComEd continues to be responsible for billing, electricity delivery and customer service.